 Also known as Montgomery spruce, this kind of bonsai tree has blue needles and naturally grows in a compact form, making it perfect for bonsai.

-You might hear this kind of spruce tree referred to as ‘River Road’ or as blue spruce.
-It can grow to zone 3 and survives some of the highest altitudes.
+You might hear this kind of spruce tree referred to as ‘River Road’ or as Colorado blue spruce.
+The Colorado blue spruce can grow to zone 3 and survives some of the highest altitudes.

 Picea rubens, or red spruce, can also grow at high altitudes and has lovely rich purple bark that turns reddish on older trees and gray at high altitudes.
 It has aromatic candles that smell just like apples.